Datasilk/Saber/README.md

 * Include custom Javascript & Stylesheet files on specific pages within your website or on every page within your website

 ## Under The Hood
-Saber uses a few technologies developed by its creator, [Mark Entingh](http://www.github.com/markentingh), including [Datasilk Core MVC](http://www.github.com/datasilk/core) as the MVC middleware for ASP.NET Core, [Tapestry](http://www.github.com/datasilk/tapestry) for frontend CSS UI design, [Datasilk Core JS](http://www.github.com/datasilk/corejs) as a frontend JavaScript framework, and [Selector](http://www.github.com/datasilk/selector) as a replacement for jQuery at only 5kb in size.
+Saber uses a few technologies developed by its creator, [Mark Entingh](http://www.github.com/markentingh), including:

+* [Datasilk Core MVC](http://www.github.com/datasilk/core) as the MVC middleware for ASP.NET Core
+* [Saber Core](http://www.github.com/datasilk/saber-core) as a business logic layer for the Vendor plugin systen
+* [Tapestry](http://www.github.com/datasilk/tapestry) for frontend CSS UI design
+* [Datasilk Core JS](http://www.github.com/datasilk/corejs) as a frontend JavaScript framework
+* [Selector](http://www.github.com/datasilk/selector) as a replacement for jQuery at only 5kb in size

 ## Future Development
 * Upload a cover photo to use when sharing with Facebook, Twitter, and other social platform